 Sextodecimo (16mo): approx. 6 to 7 inches tall, average 6.5 inches

-Because of varying paper size, each of these five book size categories have named sub-sizes.
+Because of varying paper size, each of these five book size categories has named sub-sizes.

 AbeBooks.com: Of all the online used book sites, AbeBooks has the best quality control of entries and ease of searching.
-Useful for finding start and end dates of series (in tandem with WorldCat), seeing images of series books (if an image is included of the book).
+Useful for finding start and end dates of series (in tandem with WorldCat), seeing images of series books (if an image of the book is included).
 Also useful for buying books.
-Limitations include the large number of books without images, dealers who do not indicate series names in the entries, and the listing of books without jackets under the “dust jacket included” category (often with the false statement “issued without jacket”).
+Limitations include a large number of books without images, dealers who do not indicate series names in the entries, and the listing of books without jackets under the “dust jacket included” category (often with the false statement “issued without a jacket”).

 Chronicling America: Hundreds of historical U.S. newspapers from 1836-1922 scanned and searchable.
-Good source for book reviews, advertisements, etc.
+A good source for book reviews, advertisements, etc.

 Dictionary of Literary Biography: available to academic institutions online, this resource has extensive author, book, and publisher history information.

 Google Books: for old publisher advertisements, series lists, dates.
-Limited by lack of access to full text versions of many of the books Google has scanned.
-There are more full view scans from about 1910 and earlier.
+Limited by lack of access to full-text versions of many of the books Google has scanned.
+There is full view scans from about 1910 and earlier.
 Search for a series name then sort the entries by date to trace a series from start to end.